How to fill out an ATF FORM 1 (5320.1) for a Gun Trust

 4e should contain the length of the Barrel number of the firearm.
 If there is a Flash Hider you include in the length if the flash hider it is pined and welded (you can only list 1) (For a Suppressor you should use N/A)

 4f should contain the overall length of the firearm.
-(For a Suppressor use the overall length of the Suppressor) (If there is a folding stock or adjustable stock, this length should be the shortest length)
+(For a Suppressor use the overall length of the Suppressor) (If there is a folding stock or collapsible stock, the measurement should be made with the stock fully extended)

 4g should contain the serial number of the lower and if there is not a serial number, you should create one that will be engraved it should be unique.